F5Networks/k8s-bigip-ctlr/docs/config_examples/multicluster/README.md

 Yes.
 CIS supports traffic splitting as per the ratio specified for each cluster and also works with A/B as well.

 ### Is A/B supported in multiCluster mode?
 Yes.
-CIS supports A/B with multiCluster, but for this the mode has to be set as ratio in the extended configmap.
+CIS supports A/B with multiCluster.
+However, it's not supported with extendedServices/multiClusterServices.